-In figure 9, we show a comparison of the vertical dust density profiles measured by RPWS Wideband Receiver (WBR) and the Cassini Dust Analyzer (CDA) High Rate Detector (HRD) during the ring plane crossing on DOY 361, 2016.
-HRD uses polarized foils for dust detection and can measure high impact rates of particles bigger than a size threshold that depends on the impact speed (Srama et al.,2004).
+In Fig. 9, we show a comparison of the vertical dust density profiles measured by the RPWS WBR and the Cassini Cosmic Dust Analyzer (CDA) High Rate Detector (HRD) during the ring plane crossing on DOY 361, 2016.
+HRD uses polarised foils for dust detection and can measure high impact rates of particles bigger than a size threshold that depends on the impact speed (Srama et al., 2004).
 Discontinuities in the RPWS dust density profile are due to gain changes of WBR.
-The CDA data showed consistent peak densities around 0.04 m-3 (threshold ~ 0.8 micron) during the Ring Grazing orbits, less than one order of magnitude higher than the RPWS dust density, which is within the uncertainty limit of the method (Ye et al., 2014).
-The density peak measured by RPWS (FWHM 600 to 1000 km) is wider than that by CDA (averaged profile shows a FWHM of 475 km).
+The CDA data showed consistent peak densities of around $0.04 \,\mathrm{m}^{-3}$ (threshold $\sim 0.8 \,\mu\mathrm{m}$ ) during the ringgrazing orbits, less than 1 order of magnitude higher than the RPWS dust density, which is within the uncertainty limit of the method (Ye et al., 2014).
+The density peak measured by RPWS is wider than that by CDA with a full-width halfmaximum of 600-1000 km compared to 475 km for the latter (averaged profile shows a FWHM of 475 km).
 This difference is discussed in detail in Ye et al. (2018a).
 The E ring density structure based on RPWS measurements has been shown to be consistent as well with that revealed by optical observation (Ye et al., 2016a).